-Buywrite strategies encompassed a large majority of the assets under management within the Derivative Income category and continued to lead in flows over the course of August with \$2.4B in net new assets.
-Risk managed income strategies saw a level of outflows, signifying potential income investor prioritization for high potential income over risk management.
+Buywrite strategies account for the broad majority of assets under management within the Derivative Income category and they continued to lead in flows in September with some \$2.4B in net new assets.
+Risk managed income strategies, meanwhile, experienced negative flows for the second-consecutive month, suggesting that investors are potentially prioritizing yield over risk mitigation.